MPF config file reference: FAST Neuron Controllers¶

-This documentation is reference material for users of the Mission Pinball Framework and FAST Pinball hardware.
+This page is parrt of the reference material for users of the Mission Pinball Framework and FAST Pinball hardware.
 If you're new to MPF and FAST, read the MPF + FAST overview first.
 If you are a programmer writing your own software, see our Developer's Reference Guide.

 fast: